insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in South Dakota for home and auto insurance bundling is 57735 at an average rate of $5,412.
-See the 10 most expensive ZIP codes below.
+The ZIP code 57735 in South Dakota has the highest average cost for bundling home and auto insurance, at $5,412.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference